-Qsymia was approved by FDA in July 2012, as an adjunct to a reduced calorie diet and increased physical activity for chronic weight management in adult obese or overweight patients in the presence of at least one weight related comorbidity, such as hypertension, type 2 diabetes mellitus or high cholesterol, or dyslipidemia.
+FDA approved Qsymia in July 2012, as an adjunct to a reduced calorie diet and increased physical activity for chronic weight management in adult obese or overweight patients in the presence of at least one weight related comorbidity, such as hypertension, type 2 diabetes mellitus or high cholesterol, or dyslipidemia.
 Qsymia incorporates a proprietary formulation combining low doses of active ingredients from two previously approved drugs, phentermine and topiramate.
 Although the exact mechanism of action is unknown, Qsymia is believed to suppress appetite and increase satiety, or the feeling of being full, the two main mechanisms that impact eating behavior.

-We commercialize Qsymia in the U.S. primarily through a sales force who promote Qsymia to physicians.
+We commercialize Qsymia in the U.S. through a sales force who promote Qsymia to physicians.
 We are focused on maintaining a commercial presence with important Qsymia prescribers, and we have the capacity to cover prescriptions from physicians that begin prescribing branded anti-obesity products.
 We are constantly monitoring prescribing activity in the market, and we have seen new prescriptions being written by HCPs on whom we have not previously dedicated field sales resources.
 The current alignment addresses this new prescriber group, and we believe we have been successful in initiating and maintaining dialog with these HCPs.

 Our marketing efforts have focused on rolling out unique programs to encourage targeted prescribers to gain more experience with Qsymia with their obese patient population.
 We continue to invest in digital media in order to amplify our messaging to information-seeking consumers.
 The digital messaging encourages those consumers most likely to take action to speak with their physicians about obesity treatment options.
-We believe our enhanced web-based strategies deliver clear and compelling communications to potential patients.
+We believe our enhanced digital strategies deliver clear and compelling communications to potential patients.
 In June 2016, we announced an upgraded simplified patient savings plan to further drive Qsymia brand preference at the point of prescription and to encourage long-term use of the brand.

 Upon receiving approval to market Qsymia, FDA required that we perform additional studies of Qsymia including a cardiovascular outcome trial, or CVOT.
-To date, there have been no indications throughout the Qsymia clinical development program nor post-marketing experience of any increase in adverse cardiovascular events.
+To date, there have been no indications throughout the Qsymia clinical development program or post-marketing experience of any increase in adverse cardiovascular events.
 Given this historical information, along with the established safety profiles of phentermine and topiramate, we continue to believe that Qsymia poses no true cardiovascular safety risk.
 We met with FDA in May 2015 to discuss alternative strategies for obtaining cardiovascular, or CV, outcomes data that would be substantially more feasible and that ensure timely collection of data to better inform on the CV safety of Qsymia.
-We worked with cardiovascular and epidemiology experts in exploring alternate solutions to demonstrate the long-term cardiovascular safety of Qsymia.
+We worked with CV and epidemiology experts in exploring alternate solutions to demonstrate the long-term CV safety of Qsymia.
 After reviewing a summary of Phase 3 data relevant to CV risk and post-marketing safety data, the cardiology experts noted that they believe there was an absence of an overt CV risk signal and indicated that they did not believe a randomized placebo-controlled CVOT would provide additional information regarding the CV risk of Qsymia.
-The epidemiology experts maintained that a well-conducted retrospective observational study could provide data to further inform on potential CV risk.
-We worked with the expert group to develop a protocol and conduct a retrospective observational study.
-We are in the process of analyzing the collected information for discussion with FDA.
-Although we and consulted experts believe there is no overt signal for CV risk to justify the CVOT, we are committed to working with FDA to reach a resolution.
+Although we and consulted experts believe there is no overt signal for CV risk to justify the CVOT, we are committed to working with FDA to significantly reduce or remove the requirements of the CVOT.
 There is no assurance, however, that FDA will accept any measures short of those specified in the CVOT to satisfy this requirement.

-In May 2013, the EC issued a decision refusing the grant of marketing authorization in the EU for QsivaTM, the approved trade name for Qsymia in the EU.
+In May 2013, the EC issued a decision refusing the grant of marketing authorization in the EU for Qsiva $^{\text{TM}}$ , the approved trade name for Qsymia in the EU.
 In September 2013, we submitted a request to the EMA for